Privacy statement for parking

 Which personal data do we process?

-There are a number of ways to use a parking space at Schiphol.
+Furthermore, there are a number of ways to use a parking space at Schiphol.
 You can reserve a parking space via the website, by telephone (only for Valet Parking), via an intermediary or with a voucher.
 You can also drive into a car park without making a reservation.

 Do you use Schiphol’s parking services?
 In that case, a photograph of your licence plate may be taken when you enter with your vehicle.
 We save the licence plate and also register your entry and departure times.

 If you opt to park without making a reservation, you can take a ticket or use a credit card.
-If you drive in with a credit card, Schiphol will save an encrypted version of your credit card number.
+If you drive in with a credit card, Schiphol will save an anonymised version of your credit card number.

 If you reserve via a Privium ID or subscription, the Privium ID or subscription number is also registered.